flashboss/school/README.md

 If you want to start the WildFly prepared instance and execute the JSF application:

-    mvn install -Pproduction,runtime-school-jsf
+    mvn install -Pproduction,runtime-school-jsf -Dkeycloak.url=${keycloak.url}

+Where ${keycloak.url} is the host name of the keycloak server shown in the below guide.
 Or for the REST application:

-    mvn install -Pproduction,runtime-school-rest
+    mvn install -Pproduction,runtime-school-rest -Dkeycloak.url=${keycloak.url}

 Or for the Keycloak server: